CaIvin-Chiu/Portfolio/README.md

 # About me

 Hi, this is Calvin.
-A recent graduate student from University of Toronto study statistics and mathematics.
-I'm really interested in data science.
+A recent graduate student from University of Toronto study statistics and mathematics. \n I'm really interested in data science.
 I am still very new to this field and continue my progress to learn more in data science,

 # [Case study : Bike-share data analysis](https://github.com/CaIvin-Chiu/Bike-share-data-analysis)